sanic-org/html5tagger/README.md

 html5tagger provides two starting points for HTML generation: `E` as an empty builder for creating HTML snippets, or `Document` for generating full HTML documents with a DOCTYPE declaration.
 Both produce a `Builder` object, in case you need that for type annotations.

-To get started, simply import both of them and start adding elements with dot notation:
+Create a snippet and add tags by dot notation:
 ```python
 E.p("Powered by:").br.a("html5tagger", href="...")
 ```